AlexAti/alexati.github.io/_drafts/2016-07-28-reagent-reframe-reanimated-and-svg.md

 Now, you have seen that reagent talks about "all app state in a single place".
 Re-frame defines a complementary rule, which is "and there is a unique sequence of events that modify that app state".
 The way we do this is by dispatching these events and letting subscribers react to it.
 For this, lets consider an event a vector of values (or any other particular data).

+XXX One more note: events can be either changes that happen on another part of our app structure (we will subscribe to the parts that we are interested in), or they might come from external events (our code will dispatch events appropriately) SEE YYY BELOW

 Whenever we would have done the following thing in reagent:

     (defn random-color-button []